Asmod4n/mruby-c-ares/README.md

 ares.getaddrinfo takes up to 6 arguments, the name to lookup, the service, flags, the address family, the socktype, and the protocol.
 Take a look at https://c-ares.org/ares_getaddrinfo.html for more informations.

+ares.getnameinfo takes up to 4 arguments, the address family (Socket::AF_INET or AF_INET6), the IP Address to reverse lookup, the port to reverse look up and a flags argument, usable flags start with Ares::NI_ and must be combined bitwise if you want more than one. flags to set name and service lookup are automatically set when you fill out either of them.
+You only have to pass the Address and one of ip address and port, not both.

 ares.timeout returns how long the current operations timeout is, once the current operations have completed 0.0 is returned.